selectel/terraform-provider-selectel/website/docs/d/global_router_service_v1.html.markdown

 Provides a list of services in the Global Router service using public API v1.
 A service represents a scope of products and services using the same network infrastructure.
-For example, the `vpc` service represents cloud servers, load balancers, file storage, Managed Kubernetes, and Managed Databases.
+For example, the `vpc` service represents cloud servers, file storage, Managed Kubernetes, and Managed Databases.
 For more information about global routers, see the [official Selectel documentation](https://docs.selectel.ru/en/global-router/).

 ## Example Usage